-Student cell phones are not permitted at school or in the Extended Day program unless the school has a note signed by a parent allowing the student to have a phone on school property.
-All phones must be off on school property and kept secure in the student's bookbag or locker.
+Student cell phones (or smart watches or other communication-capable devices) must be off on school property and kept secure in the student's locker.
 Any student found having a cell phone out or on will have the device confiscated and held by the principal/assistant principal until picked up by that student's parent.